 The DVD boxed set comes in a clamshell plastic case that is like the recent season sets of the original series.
 It could easily sit on the shelf next to the 3 seasons of the classic Trek as a companion.

 The 22 episodes are on four DVDs, selected episodes have a commentary track with the episode’s writer, while three others have trivia pop-ups from Denise and Michael Okuda.
 Also included is a nice pamphlet that folds open, depending on which way you fold it open you get different information.
 A quick summary of each episode runs across the length of the pamphlet, if you open it but don’t unfold the full length there is a section that addresses whether The Animated Series is canon.

 The Animated Series

-Free from the restrictions of 1960’s live action special effects limitations the writers were able to go to totaly alien planets and introduce us to creatures that were more exotic then before.
-We are treated to a look at Spock’s childhood, shapeshifters, plant-like aliens, an alien that was the foundation for a Myan god, giant clones, and more.
+Free from the restrictions of 1960’s live action special effects limitations the writers were able to go to totally alien planets and introduce us to creatures that were more exotic than before.
+We are treated to a look at Spock’s childhood, shapeshifters, plant-like aliens, an alien that was the foundation for a Mayan god, giant clones, and more.

 Arex and M’Ress

 Most of the original series actors reprise their roles for TAS, with the notable exception was Walter Koenig (hence the new navigator Arex).
 A special mention goes to Nichelle Nichols, James Doohan, and Majel Barrett-Roddenberry for not only doing their own characters but doing nearly every other alien character in the series.
 Although this multi-tasking was part of the low budget Fillmation approach, James Doohan really shows off his voice talents.
 Even though Koenig didn’t get to play Chekov on the show, he did write one of the episodes.